Selected Neuroscience Artworks by Adam Sprague

 Artist Statement

 My work draws from lucid dreams, recovered memories, and altered states.
-I see myself as a kind of spelunker, retrieving artifacts from the unknown spaces of my mind to offer new perspectives on emotion, memory, and consciousness.
+I view my role not as a passive observer, but as an archaeologist of my own mind, diving into the deep catacombs of the subconscious to retrieve artifacts and offer new perspectives on emotion, memory, and consciousness.
 I am deeply interested in the overlap between art and science, especially how visual language can reflect the inner workings of the brain.
-Using painting as a foundation, I work freely in mixed media, digital tools, installation and more.

 Mind's Eye